dh1tw/dh1tw.de/content/post/2008-07-04-bandscope-modification-yaesu-ft1000mp.md

     Please note, that the resistor (R1) and trimmer (Trimm1) have been installed on the PCB of the SDR.

-    In case an FT1000MP DC without internal power supply is used, an SDR can be installed internally.
+    In case an FT1000MP DC without an internal power supply is used, an SDR can be installed internally.
 The following steps are     **optional**.

 10. Unscrew the fan